John-Cassidy/auto-release-draft/README.md

 ## Auto-Release-Draft was created from the GitHub template

-This repo includes an action that will create a release:draft of all commits when you create new tag using semantic versioning on the repo where the action is attached:
+This repo includes an action that will create a release:draft of all commits when you create new tag using semantic versioning on the repo where the action is attached.

+### Create Tag

 > git tag -a <tag_name> -m "message"

-### Push your created tags
+### Push Tag

 By default, the “git push” command does not automatically push your tags to your remote repository.